Will Poulter: 2013–present: Breakthrough and expansion

 In 2013 Poulter played Kenny in We're the Millers, starring Jennifer Aniston and Jason Sudeikis.
 He also appeared as a caretaker in the music video for Rizzle Kicks' song "Skip to the Good Bit".
-Additionally, he unsuccessfully auditioned for the role of Augustus Waters in The Fault in Our Stars.
+He unsuccessfully auditioned for the role of Augustus Waters in The Fault in Our Stars.

 In 2014 he played Fordy in the crime film Plastic, directed by Julian Gilbey and starring Ed Speleers, Alfie Allen, Sebastian De Souza and Emma Rigby.
 The same year, he played Gally in the film adaptation of The Maze Runner, alongside Dylan O'Brien and Kaya Scodelario.
 Poulter went on to describe the film, and his role in it, as "a turning point" in his career.

 In 2015 Poulter starred as Shane in the Irish indie film Glassland, directed by Gerard Barrett and co-starring Jack Reynor and Toni Collette.

 In 2014 Poulter won the BAFTA Rising Star Award, voted for by the public.
 The same year, he also won the MTV Movie Award for Best Breakthrough Performance and the MTV Movie Award for Best Kiss (shared with his co-stars Jennifer Aniston and Emma Roberts) for his performance in We're the Millers.

 In 2014 Poulter was chosen as one of 23 upcoming actors to feature in July's issue of Vanity Fair, with all actors being named "Hollywood's Next Wave".